 Two reasons why short layovers are OK in Denver

-- The underground inter-terminal train is one of the primary reasons why a 1 hour connection is OK in Denver.
+- The underground inter-terminal train.
 They built it with speed and capacity in mind, and I remember thinking that it was totally overkill the first time I visited this airport.
 The amount of people it moves between terminals every hour is insane.

-- Another reason why short layovers are possible in Denver is because of how efficient the use of space is.
+- An efficient use of space.
 This is a big airport, and the architects had lots of room to do what they had to do to make these terminals as efficient as possible.
 That means wide walkways, lots of clear and helpful signage, and a common sense approach to moving people around as efficiently as possible.

 Basically, I consider it to be what Atlanta Hartsfield Jackson International Airport should’ve been all along.
 The terminal layout is very similar, but the Denver airport features a much better use of space.
 It’s always hard to figure out how long of a layover you need in Atlanta – but it’s a non-issue at DEN.